anhgelus/elixir-math-parser/README.md

 A math script parser in Elixir.

-Using leex, yecc and ratio.
+Using leex, yecc and a modified version of Ratio from hexpm.